working papers

 works in progress

-Labor Input Sharing in Urban Uganda
+Labor Input Sharing in Urban Uganda (main data collection complete)

 Job Seekers’ Beliefs and Labor Market Demand with Erin M. Kelley, Gregory Lane, Harry Moroz, Mohit Negi, and Evelyn Vezza (Conditionally Accepted, Journal of Development Economics Registered Reports)